Hands On. The Best Way to Learn About Flight. Hands Down.

 Stopping and Going: Grade 2 (Two hours)

-Build a car and explore “Position and Motion” with a hands-on, high-energy presentation and a tour of the hangar to tie it all together.
+Build a Lego plane and explore “Position and Motion” with a hands-on, high-energy presentation and a tour of the hangar to tie it all together.
+This dynamic and interactive session explores objects in motion and objects at rest.
 Leave with a thorough understanding of the fundamentals of motion.

 Airports Away!: (Two hours)

 Go on a crazy airport adventure!
-Trek through the Museum to explore the different jobs that airplanes do at the airport, then head to Skyways to learn about the exciting things that go on at a real airport through dramatic play!
+Trek through the museum to explore the different jobs of airplanes and vehicles at the airport, then head to our Flight Deck and Skyways Interactive Gallery to learn about the exciting things that go on at a real airport through dramatic play.

 Bubble Trouble: (Two hours)